TheThingsNetwork/docs/_content/v2-preview/node-red/_quick-start.md

     ![Add new ttn app config node](add-new-ttn-app-config-node.png)

-    Copy-paste the following information from your application on your dashboard:
+    Copy-paste the following information from your application in your console:

     * For **App ID**, copy **Application ID** from the **Application Overview** box.
     * For **Access Key**, scroll down to the **Access Keys**.
 For the key you'd like to use, click `👁` to show the key and then `📋` to copy it.